digicademy/beaconizer/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This extension is developed by the `Digital Academy <http://www.digitale-akademie.de/>`_ of the `Academy of Sciences and Literature | Mainz <http://www.adwmainz.de>`_ for our `Digital Humanities Projects <http://www.digitale-akademie.de/projekte/matrix.html>`_.
+This extension is developed by the `Digital Academy <http://www.adwmainz.de/digitalitaet/digitale-akademie.html>`_ of the `Academy of Sciences and Literature | Mainz <http://www.adwmainz.de>`_ for our Digital Humanities Projects.

 Join development
 ^^^^^^^^^^^^^^^^